peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

         string type,
         string subtype);

-Initializes a new instance of the MediaTypeBuilder class.
+Initializes a new instance of the class.

 <b>Parameters:</b>